Gratitude Journal Prompts For Adults

 - Make a list of 20 ways you are fortunate.

 - What meals do you most enjoy making or eating?

 - What physical characteristics are you most grateful for?

 - Name 3 talents or qualities you have that you are grateful for.

 - How can you continue being more thankful?

 Gratitude journal prompts pdf

-If you want to print these prompts you can click in the printable file here.
+If you want to print these daily journal prompts you can click on the gratitude prompts pdf.